Run FC Ltd respects your privacy and is committed to protecting your personal data.

-If you would like us to delete data we hold on you, transfer the data we hold on you to you or a third party, want to rectify any incorrect data we hold on you, stop us from using your data for marketing purposes, keep your data but stop processing it, request to check the data we hold about you, for us to make changes to data we hold about you please email firstname.lastname@example.org and request GDPR Form 0012 and email it back to us with your full requests.
-We will not except requests from anyone other than the person they concern and via the form we provide.
+If you would like us to delete data we hold on you, transfer the data we hold on you to you or a third party, want to rectify any incorrect data we hold on you, stop us from using your data for marketing purposes, keep your data but stop processing it, request to check the data we hold about you, or make changes to data we hold about you please email firstname.lastname@example.org and request GDPR Form 0012 and email it back to us with full details of your request.
+We will not accept requests from anyone other than the person they concern and via the form we provide.

 This privacy notice aims to give you information on how we collect and processes your personal data through your consensual use of our websites, including data you may provide when making an enquiry.
 Our websites are not intended for children and we do not knowingly collect data relating to children.
 It is important that you read this notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.

 This notice supplements the other notices and is not intended to override them.
-The Sports Media Agency Limited are the processors and are responsible for your personal data whilst it is in our care.
+Run Fc Ltd are the processors and are responsible for your personal data whilst it is in our care.

 Please keep us informed if your personal data changes during your relationship with us.
 Our websites may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.
 The most common scenario will be you arriving at one of our charity partners websites.